Farmer sentiment declines in September, inflation expectations jump

-Sentiment among agricultural producers weakened in September as the Ag Economy Barometer declined 14 points to a reading of 124.
-This is the weakest farmer sentiment reading since July 2020 when the index stood at 118.
-Producers were less optimistic about both current and future conditions on their farms and the agricultural sector than they were a month earlier.
-The Index of Current Conditions declined 12 points to 140 this month, while the Index of Future Expectations fell 16 points to 116.
-This month’s Future Expectations Index reading was its lowest since May of 2020 when the nation was still in the throes of the pandemic’s first stage.
-The Purdue University-CME Group Ag Economy Barometer sentiment index is calculated each month from 400 U.S. agricultural producers’ responses to a telephone survey.
-This month’s survey was conducted from September 27 to 29, 2021.
+WEST LAFAYETTE, Ind. and CHICAGO — The Purdue University/CME Group Ag Economy Barometer declined in September, down 14 points to a reading of 124.
+With producers feeling less optimistic about both current conditions on their farming operations as well as their expectations for the future, this is the weakest farmer sentiment reading since July 2020 when the index stood at 118.
+The Index of Current Conditions declined 12 points to a reading of 140 and the Index of Future Expectations fell 16 points to a reading of 116.
+The Ag Economy Barometer is calculated each month from 400 U.S. agricultural producers’ responses to a telephone survey.
+This month’s survey was conducted between September 27-29, 2021.

-Concerns about rising input costs rose sharply in September, contributing to the weakness in farmer sentiment.
-This month, just over one-third of respondents said they expect farm input prices to rise by more than 12% in the upcoming year, which is more than 6 times the average farm input inflation rate of the last decade.
-Moreover, inflation expectations were higher this month across the board.
-The percentage of respondents expecting input inflation to rise above 12% jumped from 21% last month to 34% this month, while responses to all of the lower inflation categories provided on the survey declined.
-Notably, the percentage of producers expecting input inflation to rise above 12% has doubled since July.
+Producer concerns about rising input costs rose sharply this month with over one-third of respondents saying they expect input prices to rise by more than 12% in the coming year, which is six times the average farm input inflation rate of the last decade.
+Inflation expectations were higher this month across the board with the percentage of respondents expecting input inflation to rise above 12% doubling since July with an increase to 34%, up from 21% last month.

-Despite weaker readings for both the Current Conditions and Future Expectations Indices, farmers remain bullish about farmland values.
-Both the short- and long-term Farmland Values Expectations Indices rose this month.
-The Long-Term Farmland Value Expectations Index hit a record high reading of 159, 4 points higher than a month earlier, while the short-term index rose 9 points to 155, which is the third-highest reading since data collection began in 2015.
-Approximately half of the corn-soybean growers in our survey continue to say they expect farmland cash rental rates to rise in 2022 vs. 2021.
-Three out of ten respondents expect rates to rise by 10% or more, while 44% of respondents expect the rental rate increase to range from 5 to 10%.
+Despite September’s decline in farmer sentiment, farmers remain bullish about farmland values.
+The Short-Term and Long-Term Farmland Values Expectations Indices rose this month, with the long-term index hitting a record high reading of 159, which is 4 points higher than the previous month.
+The short-term index rose 9 points to 155, which is its third-highest reading since data collection began in 2015.
+Additionally, about one-half of corn/soybean growers continue to say they expect farmland cash rental rates to rise above 2021 levels in 2022.
+Among growers who expect cash rents to increase, 44% said they expect rental rates to rise from 5 to less than 10%, and three out of ten respondents indicated they expect rates to rise by 10% or more.

-Farmer expectations regarding future agricultural trade prospects continue to weaken.
-In early 2020, seven out of ten producers said they expected agricultural exports to increase over the next five years.
-Since then, the percentage of farmers expecting agricultural exports to rise has been falling month-by-month, with just a couple of notable exceptions.
-This month’s survey recorded the lowest percentage (37%) of producers expecting agricultural exports to increase since we first posed the question in early 2020.
-Concerns about the future of agricultural trade could be one of the reasons behind weakness in the Future Expectations Index.
+In early 2020, about 70% of producers expected agricultural exports to increase over the next five years.
+Since then, farmer expectations regarding future agricultural trade prospects have continued to weaken with only a few exceptions.
+September recorded the lowest percentage (37%) of growers expecting agricultural exports to increase since the question was first posed early last year.
+Concerns regarding the future of agricultural trade could be another factor behind weakness in the Future Expectations Index.